autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-> *Soundness means that valid proofs imply that the query results are correct.
-If you receive a result `r` for a query `q`, and a proof `pf`, and `check_proof(r, pf, ads.commit())` succeeds, then `ads.run_query(q) == r`.*
+> *soundness means that valid proofs imply that the query results are correct. if you receive a result `r` for a query `q`, and a proof `pf`, and `check_proof(r, pf, ads.commit())` succeeds, then `ads.run_query(q) == r`.*

 <br>

-Yes, as it relies on `sha2::Digest`, a well-known hash function where collisions are improbable (unless quantum computers).
-There are `2^{256}` possible `32-byte` hash values when using SHA-256, which makes it nearly impossible for two different documents to coincidentally have the exact same hash value.
+yes, as it relies on `sha2::Digest`, a well-known hash function where collisions are improbable (unless quantum computers). there are `2^{256}` possible `32-byte` hash values when using SHA-256, which makes it nearly impossible for two different documents to coincidentally have the exact same hash value.

 <br>

-> *Properties of an authenticated data structure rely on standard cryptographic assumptions, e.g. that no one can invert or find collisions in a particular cryptographic hash function.*
+> *properties of an authenticated data structure rely on standard cryptographic assumptions, e.g. that no one can invert or find collisions in a particular cryptographic hash function.*

 <br>

-In the case of computing `ads.get(key).0 != res` for a `check_proof(key, res, pf, ads.commit()).is_some()`, a proof would be valid for more than one query result.
-This would mean we would find a collision for SHA-256.
+in the case of computing `ads.get(key).0 != res` for a `check_proof(key, res, pf, ads.commit()).is_some()`, a proof would be valid for more than one query result. yhis would mean we would find a collision for SHA-256.
 Society as a concept would be in trouble.

 <br>